airmeter-io/website/build-lilygot5epd-senseair-sunrise-i2c.markdown

 <img src="/buildimages/v1.0/pcbsunrise-step1-parts.jpg" style="width:auto" height="200" alt="Parts required for step 1 of assembly"/>

-At one thin (10 holes/3cm wide) end of the PCB attach the pin header to the PCB using solder.
-The pins must face inwards towards the other thin end of the PCB.
+Solder the 8 way pin header to the PCB on the holes marked "BOARDPINS".
+The pins must face inwards towards the other end of the PCB.

-After completing this step the PCB should appear as in the the image below.
+After completing this step the PCB should appear as in the image below.

 <img src="/buildimages/v1.0/pcbsunrise-step1-output.jpg" style="width:auto" height="154" alt="PCB after step 1 has been completed"/>